taylahlucas/completionist/README.md

 An app designed for game completionists which allows them to track their progress in various games.

 NOTE: Currently only available on localhost.
-Must request .env file to run.
+Must have .env file to run.

 https://github.com/taylahlucas/Completionist/assets/53559103/2902dd9d-e1be-431f-91b8-9a85c4499336

-# Setup
+# Setup & Run Locally

 - cd completionist
 - npm install
 - npm start

 npx react-native run-ios --port 8002

-## Backend

-- cd backend
-- npm install
-- npm run start or npm run start:dev

 # Packages